-Jumbo box braids can be left in for weeks at a time, so a dry shampoo, such as TRESemmé Fresh Start Basic Care Dry Shampoo, can help refresh your scalp while you skip the washes.
+Jumbo box braids can be left in for weeks at a time, so a dry shampoo, such as Nexxus Between Washes Smooth & Clean Dry Shampoo Foam, can help refresh your scalp while you skip the washes.
 Remember to spritz at least 12” from your head (or until your arms form a capital letter “L”) to avoid any telltale white flakes on your scalp.

 Jumbo Box Braid Styles: 8 Ways to Wear the Look

 1. Bantu Box Braids

 Update your large box braids style by mixing in a few Bantu knots.
 To add more visual interest to your look, opt for using colored hair extensions.

 2. Jet Black Box Braids

 Keep your big box braids styles simple with a jet black hue.